awsdocs/aws-doc-sdk-examples/javascript/README.rst

 ###############################
-AWS SDK for JavaScript (version 2) examples
+AWS SDK for JavaScript v2 examples
 ###############################

-These are examples for the AWS SDK for JavaScript public documentation.
+These are examples for the AWS SDK for JavaScript version 2 (v2) public documentation.

+**Note**: Examples for AWS SDK for JavaScript version 3 (v3) are available in the `javascriptv3/example_code <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code/>`_ folder in this repo.

 Prerequisites
 =============